Gravity-Devs/liquidity/x/liquidity/spec/04_messages.md

-    OfferCoin            sdk.Coin   // offer coin of this swap DemandCoinDenom      string     // denom of demand coin of this swap OfferCoinFee         sdk.Coin   // offer coin fee for pay fees in half offer coin OrderPrice           sdk.Dec    // limit order price where the price is the exchange ratio of X/Y where X is the amount of the first coin and Y is the amount of the second coin when their denoms are sorted alphabetically
+    OfferCoin            sdk.Coin   // offer coin of this swap DemandCoinDenom      string     // denom of demand coin of this swap OfferCoinFee         sdk.Coin   // offer coin fee for pay fees in half offer coin OrderPrice           math.Int   // limit order price where the price is the exchange ratio of X/Y where X is the amount of the first coin and Y is the amount of the second coin when their denoms are sorted alphabetically
 }
 ```